Archive

 Where the ideology of democratising fashion has seen more success is of course online.
 We’ve written before about how luxury is struggling with the extent to which they invest in e-commerce.
 One of the principle hurdles is that the nature of luxury – elite, arcane, exclusive – is more or less diametrically opposed to the nature of the Internet – open, borderless, democratic.

 Yet the story of Yoox – the popular and, in online terms, long-lasting fashion ecommerce platform – and its founder is one of just such democratisation.
 (It is particularly stunning to read of the difficulties the founder, a Columbia MBA graduate, Lehman Brothers and Bain & Co. alum, had in attracting VC funding).
 It also, crucially, points to the importance of recognizing multiple audiences, and how they like to shop differently depending on context.
 John Seabrook, writing in The New Yorker, reports that when Federico Marchetti set up Yoox in 2000, the world of ecommerce for fashion was regarded as a not particularly salubrious environment.
 Rather, the magazine compares it to outlet stores like Woodbury Common, fifty miles north of New York.
 Luxury brands like Prada and Marni could be found there, offering deep discounts on their wares, and it was for that reason – and the lack of control over their own brand – that they didn’t like much to talk about such places.
 This, despite the fact that they attracted 12 million people in 2011, “almost twice the number of visitors to the Metropolitan Museum”.
-Yoox this way too, greeted with much trepidation by fashion retailers.
+Yoox was likewise greeted with much trepidation by fashion retailers.
 The article quotes an analyst from Forrester Research:

 “It was a matter of principle with luxury brands that only people who shop on eBay use the internet – and their only interest was in getting a low price.”